 *All prices are bang up to date with our snazzy widgets, while odds in copy are accurate at time of publishing but subject to change

-The 2m4f steeplechase is run over 17 fences on the New Course at Prestbury Park and has traditionally showcased some of the best novice chasers around.
+The Marsh Novices’ Chase gets action underway on Thursday at the Cheltenham Festival with the 2m4f steeplechase – run over 17 fences on the New Course at Prestbury Park – traditionally showcasing some of the best novice chasers around.

 Samcro claimed bragging rights in the Grade 1 contest last year, seeing off Faugheen and pipping Melon in a photo finish, while former winners include Defi du Seuil, Yorkhill and Vautour.

 Remember, you can check out all the day’s runners and riders by taking a look at our snazzy racecards while we’ve also got you covered with top tips from Ruby Walsh, the greatest jockey in Cheltenham history.
 Don’t forget, you can watch all 28 races at this year’s Festival live on paddypower.com and through the Paddy Power app.
 We’re also offering a FREE £/€5 bet to use on any of Thursday’s seven races.
 Woof!
 Simply click on the banner below to redeem the offer.

 Marsh Novices’ Chase runners and odds

 Ruby Walsh: “ENVOI ALLEN is unbeaten so far in his bumper, hurdles and chasing career, so what’s going to beat him now?
 He looks very hard to oppose and is nearly ‘value’ at the price in the non-runner money back market.”

 Frank Hickey: “In our antepost book ENVOI ALLEN is by far the worst result and since we’ve gone non-runner money back he is the only one punters want to back.
 Over 80 per cent of stakes are on him, even though he is a short price.
 People can’t see what beats him.”